pix33l/es-theme-pixui/README.md

 ## Installation

-themes: copy es-theme-pixui folder to the EASYROM partition roms/themes.
+themes: copy es-theme-pixui folder to the EASYROMS partition roms/themes.

 ### Optional (ArkOS Only)

-loading screen：copy loading.jpg file to the EASYROM partition roms/launchimages overwriting the existing one.
+loading screen：copy loading.jpg file to the EASYROMS partition roms/launchimages overwriting the existing one.

 bootlogo：copy boot.bmp file to the BOOT partition overwriting the existing one.